Create New Skins

 Click “New Project” and check one or multiple DevExpress skins to serve as templates for your custom skin.
 Enter the project name and click “Create Project”.

-If the "Create full skins" Editor setting is disabled (default state), newly created skins contain no skin elements and their settings are automatically copied from template skins.
-To be able to modify an inactive element, you first need to click "Activate" to add this element to the skin.
+If the “Create light skins” Editor setting is enabled (default state), newly created skins contain no skin elements and their settings are automatically copied from template skins.
+To be able to modify an inactive element, you first need to click “Activate” to add this element to the skin.